acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>It shows the teleport feature.</span>
 </div>

-At some point I decided to add an level design element to redirect the kunai.
-My idea for the test sequence is something like this: the fire button is pressed, a kunai is fired to hit the redirect element and after it hits it, it is moving up.
+At some point I decided to add a level design element to redirect the kunai.
+My idea for the test sequence is something like this: the fire button is pressed, a kunai is fired and after it hits the redirect element, the kunai should be moving up.

 ## Setting up the context